-Christmas is around the corner!!
-To be honest I’m missing some of the crazy, festive frenzy that happens in the UK at this time of year.
+Christmas in Spain is fun but to be honest I miss some of the crazy, festive frenzy that happens in the UK.
 Mainly because I’m sat over here in Madrid, with not so much as a mince pie to keep me company (sob).

 Including what goes on in Spain, Spanish traditions, food, decorations, and where to go in Madrid to get a good dose of festive fun.